Datenlord1510/discord-predb/README.md

 ## Usage
 - Add your discord webhooks to the the config.ini file
 - Edit colors, time format and interval if needed.
-- Set the description mode to "on" if you want a short description of the game added to the message (the language will be **German**)
+- Set the description mode to "True" if you want a short description of the game added to the message (the language will be **German**)
 - Run main.py
 ```
 python3 main.py
 ```

 In case you are **not** interested in releases for the Windows or Nintendo Switch platform, simply remove the platform from "relevant_categories" in the config.ini file.
+If you messed up the configuration file, simply run "create_default_config.py" to create a new one!

 ## Documentation
 [Discord API Reference](https://discordpy.readthedocs.io/en/stable/api.html)\
 [xREL API](https://www.xrel.to/wiki/1681/API.html)